ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

+\textbf{ReSum.} ReSum~\citep{wu2025resum} patches the context dimension.
+It mitigates context overload by periodically summarizing long-horizon search history into a compact state and continuing exploration from that state.
+This method mainly improves context management and does not jointly update the sub-goal, strategy, toolbox, knowledge, and context-management mode.

+\textbf{OAgents.} OAgents~\citep{zhu2025oagents} patches the planning dimension.
+It uses an external LLM planner to periodically update the plan during execution, for example every five steps.
+This planning update is triggered by an external module at a fixed cadence, rather than being autonomously invoked by the execution agent within its own action space according to task progress.

+\textbf{AgenTRIM.} AgenTRIM~\citep{betser2026agentrim} is a toolbox-level configuration patching method.
+During agent execution, it trims, filters, and validates the available tool set according to the current task state, exposing the agent to a smaller and more relevant tool space and thereby reducing the search burden and erroneous calls caused by irrelevant tools.

-\textbf{Unified Evaluation Infrastructure.} To ensure fair comparison, within the constraints of each baseline's framework, we strive to use the same tool implementations as \name{} wherever possible.
-For baselines whose architectures are incompatible with certain tool substitutions, we retain their original tool invocation logic to preserve method integrity.
+\textbf{Unified Evaluation Infrastructure.} To ensure fair comparison, we reuse the same underlying tool implementations as \name{} whenever permitted by the baseline framework.
+For baselines that depend on architecture-specific interfaces or execution logic, we retain their original tool invocation and execution procedures to avoid altering the method itself.